 OPENING CLOSING

 On a separate first line: On a separate penultimate line:

 Dear Professor Smith, Yours sincerely,

 Dear Dr Brown, Sincerely,

 Dear Ms Jones,

 Dear Mr Jones,

 Best wishes,

 Dear Alison, Kind regards,

 Dear Timothy,

-Please note commas are consid ered optional according to modern "open

 Please note commas are considered optional according to modern "open punctuation" conventions.
 In US-American practice, the colon can be used after the salutation; in the UK and elsewhere, this would be considered quite odd.